 I love looking at before and after pictures: kitchen remodels, classroom makeovers, my kids room at cleaning time.
 There is a sense of accomplishment and wonder when you look at these transformations.
 This got us thinking about curriculum templates and how, over time, priorities change, goals shift and new initiatives are started.
 If we try making these new items fit in our old template, it can become cumbersome and difficult to use.

-A few shifts of language and the addition or removal of a category can have dramatic effects.
+You can refresh your template with a few shifts of language and the addition or removal of a category.
 Check out a few template make-overs!

 Rami Madani, International School of Kuala Lumpur